 March is National Social Work month and every third Tuesday in March is World Social Work Day.
 Social work month is the one time of year social workers celebrate our profession and each other.
 It’s the one time of year, social workers feel allowed to pat themselves on the back and say good job or well done even if no one else does.

 Unfortunately, the magnitude of our impact is often compromised by having access to limited resources and funding, worker burnout, depression, outdated systems and processes to increase efficiency, and a host of other issues that are too long to list in this article.
 As a result, social workers become the faces of the failed systems in which we work.
-So, when someone outside the profession, family, or friends asks why social work, does it not sometime feel like they are insulting your choice of profession?
+So, when someone outside the profession, family, or friends asks why social work, does it not sometimes feel like they are insulting your choice of profession?

-According to Twitter, the very first #YSocialWork tweet came from a Master of Public administration student who simply tweeted #YSocialWork
+According to Twitter, the very first #YSocialWork tweet came from a Master of Public Administration student who simply tweeted #YSocialWork

 When Shauntia White, the event organizer for Social Work Advocacy Day on Capitol Hill, began planning a #YSocialWork campaign for the event on March 17th, I felt Social Work Month would be the perfect opportunity for social workers to explain #YSocialWork is important to us and potential future social workers.
-Sometimes, it can be a bit frustration always having to defend your chosen profession or having to explain why social work matters, but we are our best brand advocates.
+Sometimes, it can be a bit frustrating always having to defend your chosen profession or having to explain why social work matters, but we are our best brand advocates.
 Our profession often falls victim to a majority of negative articles or comments when something bad happens.
-However, this is an opportunity for us to flood social media with positive messages of why social work matters.
+However, this is an opportunity for us to flood social media with positive messages about why social work matters.

 To help celebrate social work month, I invite you to participate in the #YSocialWork social media campaign.
-Social Work Helper is launching the #YSocialWork campaign in conjunction with Congresswoman Barbara Lee chair of the Congressional Social Work Caucus, Congressional Research Institute for Social Work Policy (CRISP), Greater Washington Society for Clinical Social Work and Catholic University of America (CUA).
+Social Work Helper is launching the #YSocialWork campaign in conjunction with Congresswoman Barbara Lee chair of the Congressional Social Work Caucus, Congressional Research Institute for Social Work Policy (CRISP), Greater Washington Society for Clinical Social Work, and Catholic University of America (CUA).